ngierty/PeriodDetection/README.txt

 	run_04_paslls.sh runs code/04_plot_PDM_AOV_SL_LS.py; makes the majority of the plots in the paper; takes about 15 minutes to run

 RAW folder:

+	This folder will need to be made by the user.
+	It should also contain subfolders with the names gdr3_vari_eclipsing_binary and gdr3_epoch_photometry.

 	Gaia documentation: https://gea.esac.esa.int/archive/